-- Serious illness of the student or a close family member that can be documented. - The student has a mathematical chance that the GPA will raise to meet the Graduate Academic Standing Scale during an additional probationary period (two terms).
+Suspension Appeals Process - Students facing their first academic suspension, have the right to appeal the suspension.
+A Suspension Appeal, when granted, brings about an extension of a student's Academic Probation standing.
+For a student's appeal to be considered the student should have a mathematical chance that the GPA will raise to meet the Graduate Academic Standing Scale during an additional probationary period (two terms).